 When you are the owner of a small business, sometimes margins can be razor thin – and the difference between success and failure is your ability to develop and stick to your budget.
 Taking the time to create a financial plan that covers you both when cash flow is high and when costs go up, will help ensure a successful and prosperous future for you, your employees and your shareholders.

-I believe there are some universal truths about the art of the small-business budget.
+But there are some universal truths about the art of the small-business budget.
 By applying a few simple financial literacy principles, anyone can become a “budget guru”.
-Here are my thoughts.

 1. Consider costs and cash flow timing